Fix Version/s: None

 method_infostructures.
 Unused bits in any one structure are best left for use by actual features.

-minor_versionis also preferred to a custom attribute or a special constant pool entry because the VM's processing of the constant pool may depend on whether preview features are enabled, and those constructs would be read too late.
+minor_versionis also preferred to constructs like a custom attribute or a special constant pool entry.
+The VM's processing of the constant pool may depend on whether preview features are enabled, and such constructs would be read too late.

 A JVM implementation for Java SE $N must not define a